Bill Clinton: Health

 In September 2004, Clinton underwent quadruple bypass surgery.
 In March 2005, he again underwent surgery, this time for a partially collapsed lung.
 On February 11, 2010, he was rushed to New York-Presbyterian/Columbia Hospital in Manhattan after complaining of chest pains, and he had two coronary stents implanted in his heart.
 After this procedure, Clinton adopted a plant-based whole foods (vegan) diet, which had been recommended by doctors Dean Ornish and Caldwell Esselstyn.
 He has since incorporated fish and lean animal flesh at the suggestion of Mark Hyman, a proponent of the pseudoscientific ethos of functional medicine.
 As a result, he is no longer strictly on a plant-based diet.
+In 2010 Clinton lost 20 pounds for his daughter Chelsea's wedding.

 In October 2021, Clinton was treated for sepsis at the University of California, Irvine Medical Center.
-In December 2022, Clinton tested positive for COVID-19.
+(Note: Attributed to multiple sources:) In December 2022, Clinton tested positive for COVID-19.
 In December 2024, Clinton was hospitalized after developing a fever at the MedStar Georgetown University Hospital in Washington D.C.
 In August 2025, he was seen with a portable defibrillator.